albusdemens/TiGraMa/README.md

 12. Reconstruct the 3D shape of the grains.
 Script: `12_Voxels_tagging_final_P.m`

-13. Visualize the reconstructed volume.
+13. Visualize the reconstructed volume using [Paraview](https://www.paraview.org/).
+For a quick introduction to how to visualize volumes using Paraview, see Sec.
+1.4.4 of the [Recon3D manual] (https://github.com/albusdemens/Recon3D/blob/master/Manual_Recon3D.pdf).

 References
 ----------